SONGYI-L/path-diagram-to-text/README.md

 # Path Model Textualization of SEM Results based on Deep Learning

 ## The structures and text in the path diagrams are first recognized, and then the path diagrams are converted into triple as input for the pre-trained models.
-Then generate text with LLMs models.the BART model, Vicuna v1.1 and Vicuna v1.7 models are fine-tuned and the explanatory text of the path diagram is generated.
+Then generate text with LLMs models.

 ### Recognize structures and text in path diagrams
 Using the Faster R-CNN（[fasterb](./Faster%20R-CNN/fasterb.ipynb)）to identify the different types of variables and relationships in the diagrams.